Sorsagan/synitecht/README.md

 - [ ] **Server Logging:**

   - Enhance server logging functionality to capture and record important events and activities within the server.

-## Contribute

-If you have ideas for improvements or want to report issues, feel free to contribute on GitHub.

 ## Credits